hsnvnd/AI-in-Metagenomics/README.md

 - Aviti_DESeq2_normalized_data.txt
 - Miseq_DESeq2_normalized_data.txt
 - Novaseq_DESeq2_normalized_data.txt
-These datasets contain 36 samples each.
-They are not supposed to be mixed together. each time one dataset is considered, splitted into train and test, then the rest of analysis is done.
+These datasets contain 36 samples each and are analyzed independently rather than being mixed.
+Each time one dataset is considered, split into train and test, and the rest of analysis is done.

 - **Train Dataset:** we have 3 datasets.
 27 samples (3/4) of each was used as train set.
 - **Test Datasets:**  we have 3 datasets.
 9 samples (1/4) of each was used as train set.